OlegGorj/golang-bearer-token/README.md

 Bearer token authentication for APIs is a way to ensure that only authorized users can access specific API endpoints.
-Here's a simple explanation of how the workflow works:
+Here's a very simple explanation of how the workflow works:

 1. The user logs in to the API using their username and password.
 This part implements authentication workflow against some trusted backend e.g. AD, etc.
 2. If the login is successful, the API generates a unique "bearer token" for the user and sends it back in the response.